 I used to think that only twats applied to agencies.
-Ugly people, who thought they were cute and were going to get a shot on some TV show, that would result in them “making it”.
+People, who thought they were cute and were going to get a shot on some TV show, that would result in them “making it”.
 I was even one of those twats that enquired about one I saw that kept popping up in posts and conversations.
 Now I am one.
 I recently won a competition for a year signed with RPR talent agency and boy do I have some funny stories about my experiences so far.

 First there was the head shots debacle.
-You will never see these head shot, I am not kidding.
+You will never see these head shots, I am not kidding.
 I think I cried for an hour when I saw them (post baby hormones didn’t help the situation).
 I showed my husband who gave me a very sympathetic sad face, knowing full well he shouldn’t dare laugh.
 I showed a few friends who were shocked and thought I had done some sort of editing or put my head on a different persons body and once all the pain was over and I had moved on I showed my brother….. who laughed hysterically until tears came streaming down his eyes as he rolled off the couch onto the floor.
 He can never get his hands on a copy.
 They are honestly, hand on my heart, worst photos I have ever come across.
 They are worse than any caught-of-guard-reverse-camera-double-chin pics I have ever seen of myself.
 I don’t know what angle this “photographer” took these shots from, that made them so bad.
 Might have been the way he cropped it, coupled with my post baby-no-underwire-saggy-boobs and mummy tummy that blended into one, that will leave this image forever burned into the diet archives part of my brain.
 I needed to print this photo and sticky tape it to my fridge because I looked somewhat of a cross between a walrus and a hippo, a “walrippo”.
 They were so bad I can’t even, don’t even, want to imagine the shots they binned.
-Even my gorgeous baby girl looked a little “special” in her pics.

 Our first job came a few weeks later and I was actually surprised.
 When I heard $400 each for my hubby and myself, I had a babysitter sorted within the hour and hubby rushed home so we can head off to do a tv commercial.
 I THOUGHT we would be extras in the background, but when we arrived and there was no-one else around, I started getting poo shivers.
 I was so nervous, and the director said he didn’t want it to look like Melbourne so I would need to remove my scarf and jumper… “WHY the F did I not wear an underwire bra????”
 All we had to do was walk towards the camera pushing a trolley full of groceries, with a blank/serious look on our faces.
 You know the look people have when there is a voice over, like in those bullying commercials or the work cover ones, when the wife gets the bad news.
 Didn’t help that I laugh when I get nervous and my husband telling me I was pouting like a fish after the first take had me giggling like a school girl after her first hand holding session, thinking “omg, now great, this guy is going to think I’m unprofessional”.
 I was stoked when it was over and I made $400 for a job that took only one hour.
 Best part was IT NEVER AIRED!!
 Yesssss.
 I was so happy to hear it didn’t make it to TV because I just knew I would cry when i saw myself.